-Misusing laxatives, such as taking laxatives for extended periods, may cause severe and potentially dangerous symptoms.
+Misusing laxatives, such as taking them for extended periods, may cause severe and potentially dangerous symptoms.

 Allergic reactions are also possible with all laxatives.
-Anyone who is having an allergic reaction or is unsure about their reaction should stop using the laxative and call their doctor.
+Anyone who is having an allergic reaction or is unsure about their reaction should stop using the laxative and contact a doctor.

 Importantly, laxatives may interact with other drugs a person is taking.
-People with constipation who take other drugs should speak with a doctor or pharmacist before taking any laxative.
+People with constipation who take other drugs should seek guidance from a doctor or pharmacist before taking any laxative.

 Occasional constipation is normal.
 Both stool softeners and other laxatives may provide temporary relief from symptoms, and the choice between them may depend on how quickly a person needs relief.

 People may experience side effects or complications from taking certain laxatives.
-Anyone experiencing side effects that last more than a few days should contact their doctor to find out the cause.
+Anyone experiencing side effects that last more than a few days should contact a doctor to find out the cause.